Skip to content

 An exit event is when the owners of a company “exit” the business by selling the business.
 The three main methods of exiting are either by:

-- listing the company (Initial Public Offering, or IPO);
+• listing the company (Initial Public Offering);

-- selling the shares of the company.
+• selling substantially all of the shares of the company.

 Key Takeaways

-Companies often use option plans to retain key talent and provide employees with a long term incentive to stay with a company.
-When the owners of a company exit the business by selling the company, the Board of Directors will either buy back or cancel unvested options at their fair market value or allow the outstanding options to vest.
-If you have any questions about ESOPs or unvested options, get in touch with LegalVision’s startup lawyers on 1300 544 755 or fill out the form on this page.
+Companies often use option plans to retain key talent and provide employees with a long-term incentive to stay with a company.
+When the owners of a company exit the business by selling the company, the board of directors will either buy back or cancel unvested options at their fair market value or allow the outstanding options to vest.

 Online